-Most spectra watermakers are equipped with a fresh water flush module.
-This module includes a 50 micron filter to filter out abrasive particles in the feed water that might damage the feed pump, a charcoal filter to remove any chlorine in the fresh water that might damage the membrane, an electrically operated valve and a check, or "one way", valve.
+All Newport 400 Mk II Spectra Watermakers are equipped with a fresh water flush module.
+This module includes a charcoal filter to remove any chlorine in the fresh water that might damage the membrane.
 The electrically operated solenoid valve opens during the fresh water flush allowing the boats pressurized water system to supply water to the system.
-The check valve prevents the fresh water from going out backwards through the sea strainer and sea cock.
-The charcoal filter has a maximum flow rate of 1.5 gallons per minute (6lpm) so the feed pump is operated at a reduced speed on some models, or is cycled on and off on other models, to avoid exceeding this flow rate.
+The charcoal filter has a maximum flow rate of 1.5 gallons per minute (6lpm) so the feed pump is operated at a reduced speed to avoid exceeding this flow rate.

 If the ship's water system is unable to provide flush water at the required flow rate, sea water will be drawn in to make up the difference.
 This will cause the flush water to be brackish, and ineffective in preserving the watermaker.
 At initial startup the fresh water flush system should be tested by taking a sample of the brine discharge water just as the flush cycle is ending.
 This water should not taste salty, and should read less than 1000 ppm on a digital tds meter.
 The flush cycle can also be tested by closing the sea cock during the flush cycle.
-If the MPC-3000 display gives a CK SEA STRAINER alarm this means that the fresh water supply is insufficient.
+If the MPC -5000 display gives a SER VICE PREFILTER alarm this means that the fresh water supply is insufficient.
+In this case it is very important to either increase the water supply or adjust the feed pump flush speed as shown in the System Startup instructions.